About Library Scanning Services

-Instructional Scanning Services (ISS) provides assistance to faculty members by scanning and uploading course-related materials to the instructor’s UVaCollab webpage as additional readings.
-ISS also provides links to materials in electronic format to the Instructor’s UVaCollab, and scans materials for other instructional uses.
+- Instructional Scanning Services (ISS) provides assistance to faculty members by scanning course-related materials, then sending instructors a link to the materials for use on their UVaCollab sites as appropriate.
+ISS also scans materials for other instructional uses.

-The Scholars’ Lab offers self-service scanning for U.Va.-affiliated persons who would like to digitize text or images.
+- The Scholars’ Lab in Alderman Library offers self-service scanning for U.Va.-affiliated persons who would like to digitize text or images.
 Software and equipment is available for OCR and scanning high-resolution images.

-The Government Documents unit on the 3rd floor of the Alderman Library provides equipment for scanning microfilm and microfiche.
+- The Government Documents unit on the 3rd floor of Alderman Library provides equipment for scanning microfilm and microfiche.

-ScanLab staff in the Fiske Kimball Fine Arts Library can advise users who prefer to digitize materials themselves on scanning, manipulating, and preserving their images.
+- ScanLab staff in the Fiske Kimball Fine Arts Library can advise users on scanning, manipulating, and preserving their images.
 Software and equipment are available for scanning high-resolution images, and scanners can digitize negatives, slides, and documents up to 11 x 17 inches.